 At your initial visit we will discuss the level of support your child or young person requires.
 Many of our children and young people have individual care plans as they need a high level of care and support from our Support Workers.
 Each child and young person is risk assessed so we can determine the most suitable BOSP club and the support they need for hall based and Out & About activities.

 BOSP is happy to accommodate the dietary needs of your child or young person.
 At our hall based sessions a packed lunch is normally required, but Skills 4 Life, Big BOSP and on Out & About trips such as Let's Connect and Chill Zone, lunch or dinner is often included as part of the session.

 Each activity session is supported by Senior Team leaders and overseen by a Supervisor.
 The Supervisor is responsible for the smooth running of the session.
 On arrival/collection you will be required to sign your child or young person in/out with the Supervisor and document any equipment or medication that needs to be given.
 If someone else is collecting your child or young person the Supervisor should be informed in advance.
 They will need to know your 'password' before they will be allowed to leave.

-Our Family Liaison Worker can be contacted if you are new to BOSP, are a BOSP family and are experiencing difficulties associated with transition into adulthood or your child/young person is not in full-time education.
+Our Services Team can be contacted if you are new to BOSP, are a BOSP family and are experiencing difficulties associated with transition into adulthood or your child/young person is not in full-time education.
 You can call The BOSP Office on 01268 553117 to arrange a one-to-one appointment to discuss concerns you may have around further education, respite opportunities, independent living and re-assessment for your young person.